mingyu-kang/cs269q_openfermion/README.md

 .

-Get Hamiltonian from OpenFermion
+1. Get Hamiltonian from OpenFermion

-Use ForestOpenFermion/PyQuil to run quantum algorithm
+2. Use ForestOpenFermion/PyQuil to run quantum algorithm

-Compare wiht classical data from OpenFermion
+3. Compare with classical data from OpenFermion